phonegap/blog/_posts/blog/2016-04-21-introducing-star-track-by-phonegap.md

 ## Templates

 Another thing we've been getting excited about lately are templates.
 PhoneGap and Cordova now support [creating new apps using a template][phonegap-templates] from a local folder, npm, or a git URL.
-This is a really exciting development as it allows quick creation of apps from boilerplate set-ups like the [React Hot Loader template][react-hot-loader-template] or the [Framework7 template][framework7-template]. _Star Track_ itself was developed by starting with the that Framework 7 template.
+This is a really exciting development as it allows quick creation of apps from boilerplate set-ups like the [React Hot Loader template][react-hot-loader-template] or the [Framework7 template][framework7-template]. _Star Track_ itself was developed by starting with the Framework 7 template.
 Not only that, but it also makes sharing an example app like _Star Track_ much easier.
 Instead of having to clone a GitHub repository then run the app, you can just create a new PhoneGap app that is a copy of _Start Track_.

 ```
 phonegap create StarTrack --template https://github.com/phonegap/phonegap-app-star-track